Last Updated on

 The Death Railway

 The Death Railway (as it became known) was designed to run from Bangkok to what is now Yangon, in Burma.
 The Japanese decided they needed it to transport supplies to its imperial troops who were fighting in Burma.

 Construction began in June 1942 and was completed by October 1943.
 By then, more than 100,000 people had died while working on it.

 Although allied prisoners of war were brought in for the project, most of the deaths (almost 90 per cent) were actually poor Asian workers who were just trying to make some money.

-But for these workers and prisoners, they faced cruel and incessant treatment from the Japanese guards, they had very little food and were badly malnourished, and when the monsoon season swept in, it brought with it all sorts of revolting tropical diseases that infected almost everyone.
+But for these workers and prisoners, they faced cruel and incessant treatment from the Japanese guards, and they had very little food so were badly malnourished.
+Also, when the monsoon season swept in, it brought with it all sorts of revolting tropical diseases that infected almost everyone.

 Riding the Thailand-Burma Railway